SherryKennedy/Neural_Network_Charity_Analysis_Deep_Learning/README.md

 **The initial dropped values**
 * **EIN** and **NAME**—Identification columns
 * These values were removed from the 'starter_model'.
 The 'EIN' column is a unique number.
-* Note: The 'NAME' column is initially set to be dropped as requested, as irrelevant.
+* Note: The 'NAME' column is initially set to be dropped as requested, as identification.
 In the third optimization attempt, the 'NAME' was added as a feature to this model.

 **Feature variables in the model**
 * **APPLICATION_TYPE**—Alphabet Soup application type